hasura/graphql-engine/tutorials/deploying-a-django-app.rst

     $ django-admin startproject <project-name>

-Once you create a new project, make sure to edit the Docker file and replace the `helloworld` in the following line near the end of the file
+If you decide to create a new project, make sure to edit the Docker file and replace the `helloworld` in the following line near the end of the file

 .. code::